Service Learning Abroad For Students

 In general, students interested in service-learning opportunities away from the UD campus, either in the US or abroad, will pursue them through academic programs sponsored by the Institute for Global Studies (IGS).
 Students on IGS-sponsored service-learning abroad programs are eligible for Study Abroad scholarships and financial aid.

-During Winter Session 2014, programs in Brazil, Costa Rica, India, Panama, South Africa, Vietnam/Laos contain service projects.
+During Winter Session 2015, programs in Barbados, Peru, South Africa, Spain, Vietnam/Laos, and Washington DC contain service projects.
 Additional information on University of Delaware Study Abroad programs can be found on the IGS website.

 Students may also explore whether their service project can form the basis of an independent study within their major.
 In that case, in addition to deciding on a program with Cross Cultural Solutions students work closely with a UD faculty member to create a course of study.
 It is expected that students will take at least one course on campus in preparation for travel, keep a reflective journal while at the service site, and integrate their reading with their actual experience through a paper on return.